rilian-la-te/simple-panel/README.md

+#Simple Panel
-LXPanel is a lightweight X11 desktop panel.
+Simple-panel is a lightweight desktop panel (fork of LXPanel).

+For roadmap of the fork, see TODO.md.

-To build this program you need some development packages: libtool 2.2 or newer, intltool, libgtk 2.18 or newer, libfm-gtk 1.2 or newer, libwnck.
+To build this program you need some development packages: libtool 2.2 or newer, intltool, libgtk 3.12 or newer, libfm-gtk 1.2 or newer, libwnck.
-Optional development packages may be required to build some modules: libmenu-cache, libalsasound ('volumealsa' plugin isn't built if missing), libindicator 0.3.0 ('indicator' plugin isn't built if missing), wireless-tools (required to build 'netstat' plugin), libxml-2.0 (required to build 'weather' plugin).
+Optional development packages may be required to build some modules: libmenu-cache, libX11 ('deskno', 'xkb' and 'wincmd' plugins weren't built if missing), libwnck ('pager' and 'launchtaskbar' plugins weren't built if missing), libalsasound ('volumealsa' plugin isn't built if missing), libindicator 0.3.0 ('indicator' plugin isn't built if missing), wireless-tools (required to build 'netstat' plugin), libxml-2.0 (required to build 'weather' plugin).

-To install this program, three other packages are needed: menu-cache, libfm-gtk, lxmenu-data.
+To install this program, three other packages are needed: menu-cache, libfm-gtk (for gtk 3.0), lxmenu-data.
-Please install them before installing lxpanel.
+Please install them before installing simple-panel.

-There are 2 programs contained in the package.
+There are 1 program contained in the package.

-1. lxpanel: the panel
+1. simple-panel: the panel

-2. lxpanelctl: the controller of lxpanel, can be used to control lxpanel in other programs.
-The best place to use lxpanelctl is by far the numerous key bindings provided by window managers.
-               When the key combination is pressed, call lxpanelctl to popup system menu, or to open run dialog in lxpanel.
-               Run lxpanelctl without any argument to see what command it currently recognizes.

 About Netstat and Netstatus plugins: